1andresito/Prospectr/README.md

 ```

-3. GitHub Actions will build both executables (see the "Actions" tab for

-   progress).
-Once done, download them from the workflow's build

-   artifacts, zip each one, and attach them to a new GitHub Release so

-   step 2 above ("For end users") has something to download.
+3. GitHub Actions will build both executable (see the "Actions" tab for progress).
+Once done, download them from the workflow's build artifacts, zip each one, and attach them to a new GitHub Release so step 2 above ("For end users") has something to download.